elliotclowes/learnt.me/Me/Random Things I Like.md

 ## Candles

-Once [[autumn]] arrives I like to make my environment as cosy as possible.
+Once [[Autumn]] arrives I like to make my environment as cosy as possible.
 And nothing adds instant cosiness like a candle.
 I'm sure they're not very good for a my health and I'm breathing in a lot of gunk.
 But I'm still happy to light them.

 I like plain 'church' candles – the bigger the better.
 And when it comes to scented ones, I like [[Yankee Candles]] and I choose which to buy based on the artwork on the front, rather than the smell.
 The artwork has to make me feel cosy – I'd never buy a summer-sounding one.